Judge Roy Moore Claims To Have Proof Of ‘Collusion’ Between Alleged Victims, Says He Can’t Show It Yet

 — Judge Roy Moore (@MooreSenate) November 9, 2017

 Hannity himself has been under fire for his defense of Judge Roy Moore, in which he spoke of consensual relationships.
-Tweeting Thursday evening, Hannity apologized for being unclear, indicating that he was only using ‘consensual’ as a descriptor for Judge Roy Moore’s alleged relationships with the 17 and 18-year old women, not the 14 and 16-year-old accusers.
+Tweeting Thursday evening, Hannity apologized for being unclear, indicating that he was only using “consensual” as a descriptor for Judge Roy Moore’s alleged relationships with the 17- and 18-year-old women, not the 14- and 16-year-old accusers.
 He added that the “lazy media” takes such comments out of context.